Rabios/Lancelot/README.txt

 LANCELOT - ADDING A LIST
 ==========================================================

+Lists are great way to organize your games in groups...

-When they ask for list name, Input it, Then add games to list and done!
+When launcher asks ask for list name, Input it, Then add games to list and done!

 ==========================================================
 LANCELOT - EDITING GAMES/LISTS